 English lavenders can live in relatively rainy areas although the soil must be amended with plenty of sand so that it drains very quickly and does not retain much moisture.

-English lavenders has specifically adapted to grow in the low fertility sandy soils of the Mediterranean region of southern Europe.
-Cultivated lavender does not require any additional fertilizer and can grow in sandy, dry, fast draining areas that other plants would find inhospitable.
+English lavenders have specifically adapted to grow in the low fertility sandy soils of the Mediterranean region of southern Europe.
+Cultivated lavender does not require any additional fertilizer and can grow in sandy, dry, fast-draining areas that other plants would find inhospitable.

-For this reason English lavenders will grow very well in pots as they provide the favourable drainage conditions.
+For this reason, English lavenders will grow very well in pots as they provide favorable drainage conditions.

-English lavenders species also tend to be reliably deer and rabbit resistant.
+English lavender species also tend to be reliably deer and rabbit-resistant.

 The versatility of English lavenders makes them one of the easiest plants to grow in the right conditions.